 9.3.5.
-Sample lots
+Sample size

-9.3.5.1 When applying the statistical procedure defined in Appendix 4 (i.e. for tailpipe emissions), the number of sample lots shall depend on the annual sales volume of an in-service family in the territories of a regional organization (e.g. European Community), as defined in the following table:
+9.3.5.1 When applying the statistical procedure defined in Appendix 4 (i.e. for tailpipe emissions), the number of sample lots shall depend on the annual sales volume of an in-service family in the territories of a regional organization (e.g. European Community), as defined in Table 4.